The Rise And Fall Of Carlos Lehder, Pablo Escobar’s Right-Hand Man Who Later Offered To Capture Him For The DEA

 From his federal prison cell in Marion, Illinois, Lehder’s attempt to broker a deal with U.S. authorities failed, after his so-called information on Escobar was deemed worthless since his split with the drug kingpin in the mid-1980s.
 In 1988, Lehder was imprisoned for life without parole plus 135 years.

 However, he did prove useful with testimony on one of Escobar’s smuggling partners, former Panamanian dictator Manuel Noreiga, which led to a reduced sentence.
-Still, Lehder is not happy stating the U.S. should have freed him by now according to the deal he struck with them.
-He has petitioned to the Colombian President Juan Manuel Santos to repatriate him back to Colombia so he can die in his homeland.
+Still, Lehder was not happy, stating the U.S. should have freed him according to the deal he struck with them.
+He unsuccessfully petitioned the Colombian President, Juan Manuel Santos, to repatriate him back to Colombia so he could die in his homeland.

 After learning about Carlos Lehder, meet John Jairo Velasquez, Pablo Escobar’s top hitman who killed over 250 people.
 Then, take a look at these rare photos of Pablo Escobar that take you inside the life of the kingpin.